 Can you help my rabbit/alpaca/rat?

-The principles of Herbal Choices are based on an animal’s diet, so I have trained to work with any animal that falls into these categories :
+The principles of herbal self-medication are based on an animal’s diet, so I have trained to work with any animal that falls into these categories :

 - Herbivores – plant eaters like horses, rabbits, goats, sheep, alpacas and elephants!